 4. It helps you lose Weight

-As we’ve already discusses in the post, swimming is a full body workout which helps you to build up muscle mass and burn hundreds of calories.
+As we’ve already discussed in the post, swimming is a full-body workout that helps you to build up muscle mass and burn hundreds of calories.
 All of this means that you can lose weight by swimming once or twice a week.

 5. Swimming is Fun

 Most people loved to go swimming as children, but the thing is, it is still fun now.
 Swimming, although a tough workout, is still a fun activity to take part in.
 According to some researchers, swimming can also reduce stress, lower anxiety, and combat depression.

 Swimming is also associated with going on holiday, which is one of the most exciting times of the year.
 Socially, swimming is also excellent as you can regularly meet up with other swimmers and enjoy a workout together.